Sexuality in music videos: 2000s

 Singer Britney Spears performs in The Circus tour in Miami, 2009.

 Music remained integral to cultural life in the 2000s, with only a few new genres, indie-related and electronic.
-Teen Pop had a heavy influence over the 90s and into the first part of the decade.
+Teen Pop had a heavy influence over the 1990s and into the first part of the decade.
 Artists like Britney Spears, Christina Aguilera, NSYNC and Backstreet Boys were extremely popular in the early 2000s.
 By the mid-2000s, Contemporary R&B had become the most popular genre with artists like Usher at the forefront.

 A 2008 study by Industry Ears discovered that sexual content was increasing throughout music.
 In 2011, a study by Jacob Turner hypothesized that traditional African American music videos—hip-hop, rhythm and blues—would feature the most sexual content and more females dressed in provocative clothing.
 The study found that 73% of all music videos had some sort of sexual content.
 The study also found that 90.09% of mixed Hip-Hop and R&B music videos contained sexual content, followed by Hip-Hop with 79.7% and R&B with 76.9%.
 The genres that contained the least amount of sexual content on their music videos were Rock with 40% and Country with 37%.

 The study also examined how African American and white background characters were dressed in music videos.
 It found that African American background characters were three times more likely to be dressed provocatively than white background characters.
 The study also concluded that while African Americans were proportionately represented in music videos, this representation tended to occur in videos with significantly more sexual content than videos that featured white background characters.
 In her article, Race, Body and Sexuality in Music Videos, scholar Erica VanDyke contextualizes these disparities by discussing the historical origins of racialized sexualization.
 VanDyke notes the historic perception of Black women as hyper sexual, animalistic beings in contrast to white women who were understood as non-sexual, pure and civilized.
-Referencing an example of early 2000’s artists, Lil' Kim and Christina Aguilera, she argues that racialized perceptions continue to shape how women are represented in popular media, aligning with studies such as Jacob Turner's which find differences in how Black and white individuals are sexualized in music videos.
+Referencing an example of early 2000s artists, Lil' Kim and Christina Aguilera, she argues that racialized perceptions continue to shape how women are represented in popular media, aligning with studies such as Jacob Turner's which find differences in how Black and white individuals are sexualized in music videos.